chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

    - **ServiceNow user**: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
    - **ServiceNow password**: password of the ServiceNow user.

-6. Click the **Test Connectivity** button.
+6. Select the **Test Connectivity** button.
 The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.
 A successful test displays the **service-now automate connectivity passed** message.
 If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
-7. Click **Submit**.
+7. Select **Submit**.
 The Automate instance detail is created.

 ### Configuring Chef Automate from Chef Automate UI

 Follow these steps to configure the Chef Automate integration from the Chef Automate UI:

 1. Navigate to the **Settings** from the **Chef Automate UI** menu.
-2. Click the **Data Feeds** link from the **Settings**.
+2. Select the **Data Feeds** link from the **Settings**.
-3. Click the **Create Data Feed** button.
+3. Select the **Create Data Feed** button.
 4. Enter the following details:

    - **Name**: a unique name for the integration.